Hispanic Heritage Month - Cleary Gottlieb - Souls of a Movement project by CARLOS VON DER HEYDE

 Fuente.jpg

-ICP - ICP Concerned: Global Images for Global Crisis - Exhibition by CARLOS VON DER HEYDE
+ICP - Exhibition: ICP Concerned, Global Images for Global Crisis - Souls of a Movement project (NYC) by CARLOS VON DER HEYDE

 The ICP (International Center of Photography) of NYC, the world’s leading institution dedicated to photography and visual culture, selected a photo from Carlos’ “Souls of a Movement” series for its “Global Images for Global Crisis” exhibition, which opened on October 1, 2020.